 The change is peculiar in nature which probably even Chinese cannot comprehend.
 The economic transformation of India since liberalisation is real but it will be a while until our middle class can afford an apple or an erstwhile Blackberry product altogether.

 The composition and character of the new Indian middle class is indeed unique because it now has people who are typically not considered to be belonging to the middle class.
-Hence, middle class has become the new “status marker” or the “status quo” which the poor aspire to be in a status conscious society.
+Hence, the middle class has become the new “status marker” or the “status quo” which the poor aspire to be in a status-conscious society.

 If you liked the post above, drop your comments below or contact here- Throw us a sheep!
 Your message(s) shall remain confidential.